viamrobotics/docs/docs/operate/get-started/other-hardware/cpp-module.md

 For example, the following file, `mybase.go`:

-- defines a new model `acme:my-custom-base-repo:mybase` by implementing a new `mybase` package, which inherits from the built-in package `base`.
+- defines a new model `acme:my-custom-base-module:mybase` by implementing a new `mybase` package, which inherits from the built-in package `base`.
 - defines a new constructor `newBase()` and a new method `Validate()`.
 - does not implement several built-in methods, including `MoveStraight()` and `SetVelocity()`, but instead returns an `errUnimplemented` error in the body of those methods.
   This prevents these methods from being used by new base components that use this modular resource, but meets the requirement that all built-in methods either be defined or return an `errUnimplemented` error, to ensure that the new `mybase` package successfully instantiates.